maafiah/IdiomsResearch/README.md

 This work also was presented at the [KONVENS 2025 conference](https://konvens-2025.hs-hannover.de) on September 11, 2025; the slides are available in this repository)

+The inventoryis updated even after publication of that paper.
+Last update - July 2026.

 ---
 ## Data sets from psycholinguistics
 <a name="psycling"></a>Such data sets typically include normed ratings of idioms on various dimemsions. <br>The following list is arranged in chronological order.